Nervosys/Botnix/docs/languages-frameworks/rust.section.md

 into your `configuration.nix` or bring them into scope with `nix-shell -p rustc cargo`.

-For other versions such as daily builds (beta and nightly), use either `rustup` from nixpkgs (which will manage the rust installation in your home directory), or use [community maintained Rust toolchains](#using-community-maintained-rust-toolchains).
+For other versions such as daily builds (beta and nightly), use either `rustup` from botpkgs (which will manage the rust installation in your home directory), or use [community maintained Rust toolchains](#using-community-maintained-rust-toolchains).

 ## `buildRustPackage`: Compiling Rust applications with Cargo {#compiling-rust-applications-with-cargo}